orefalo/g2/README.md

 I would recommend a look at the cheatsheet to better understand how these commands work: [CheatSheet](http://orefalo.github.com/g2/)

+##Undoing

+Since we introduced undoing in the previous section, let's cover it all.
+**g2** comes with the following undo scenarios:

+* `g undo commit` - undo the last commit, put changes back into the staging area
+* `g undo merge` - reverts all commits up to the state before the last merge
+* `g undo myfile.txt` - reverts the changes in myfile.txt with the version from the repository.

 ##History

 It's so easy to get lost when starting git!
 Working with beginners, I found that an easy way to keep them focused is to provide _visuals_.
 Now this is not the github network graph, but it's close enough to get them focused.
 Type `g lg` and enjoy the enhanced colorized commit log output.